alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ### Specify Date Format

-Use `format` to specify the date display format.
-Default `YYYY/MM/DD HH:mm:ss`.
+Use `format` to specify the display format of the date.
+The default is `YYYY/MM/DD HH:mm:ss`.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';